This is the method I used to achieve the “color separations” in the previous post:

 View: show grid, snap to grid

-Draw test motif repeat, using one pixel pencil tool in B to draw, W to erase
+Draw test motif repeat, using the one-pixel pencil tool in B to draw, W to erase

 The program allows for combining all items in one window, I prefer not to

-Save file in native format .xcf for backup and future changes
+Save the file in native format .xcf for backup and future changes

 Use color markings to outline repeat